MekalaSohithaSonalika/DS_Writing_assignment/README.md

 The project uses the Our World in Data CO2 emissions dataset, which can be downloaded from:
 [CO2 Data Repository](https://github.com/owid/co2-data)

-## License

-This project is licensed under CC BY 4.0

 ## Acknowledgments